m1kx/max-cube-control/README.md

 Make sure to update `APIKEY` with a secure password and `CUBE_IP_ADDRESS` with the IP address of your Max Cube.

+## Additional Notes
+- Cron jobs are specified using UTC time.
+Adjust the schedule accordingly.
+- Once the services are running, open your browser at http://localhost:3000 (or replace "localhost" with your host IP) to access the control center.

-When everything works, you should now be able to open the host IP on port 3000 in your browser 🎉
+When everything works, you should be able to control your devices with ease 🎉